A young Black woman talking about something serious with an older Black woman in the park.

 Liquids: 100mg in each 5ml spoonful

-*There are two different types of tablets for carbamazepine.
+*There are two different types of tablets for carbamazepine:

-Other conditions carbamazepine may be used 'off-label' to treat include:
+Other conditions carbamazepine can treat include:

 About carbamazepine